Chimediin Saikhanbileg: Political career

 As a young student in Moscow, Saikhanbileg witnessed Gorbachev's Perestroika and Glasnost; shortly afterwards, the fall of the Berlin Wall.
-As soon as he graduated from the university in 1991, he started to actively participate in the Mongolian Democratic Revolution.
-At that time, the ruling party – the Mongolian People's Revolutionary Party was influencing Mongolian youth through its largest youth organization, Mongolian Revolutionary Youth League.
-Saikhanbileg initiated and implemented numerous reforms and ideas in line with the ideals and mindsets of youths including the reorganization of this organization into the Mongolian Youth Federation, modernizing its form into that of the classical non-governmental organizations and expelling party influence.
-In a single year, he advanced within the organization from an ordinary MYF member to the organization's leader.
+As soon as he graduated from the university in 1991, he started to actively participate in the Mongolian democratic revolution and transition.
+At that time, the ruling Mongolian People's Revolutionary Party was influencing Mongolian youth through its largest youth organization, the Mongolian Revolutionary Youth League.
+Saikhanbileg initiated and implemented numerous reforms and ideas in line with the ideals and mindsets of youths, including the reorganization of this organization into the Mongolian Youth Federation (MYF), modernizing its form into that of the classical non-governmental organizations, and expelling party influence.
+Between 1992 and 1997, Saikhanbileg served as the secretary general of the MYF.

+Member of Parliament (1996–2000)

+Saikhanbileg as a member of the State Great Khural in 1996.

-Saikhanbileg ran and won in the 1996 Mongolian parliamentary election, becoming the youngest Member of the Mongolian Parliament at the age of 27.
-A number of laws on reforms in the legislative and education sectors he initiated were passed by the Parliament.
-He was one of the initiating members of the 2000 Constitutional Amendment.
-He also initiated the Law on Parliament, the Law on the Legal Status of Parliament Members, and the Law on Parliamentary Procedures, which became the basis of contemporary core legal and regulatory system.
+As a member of the Democratic Union Coalition, Saikhanbileg ran and won in the 1996 parliamentary election from the 68th Songino Khairkhan district of Ulaanbaatar, becoming the youngest member of the State Great Khural at the age of 27.
+After his election, Saikhanbileg became President of the MYF in 1997 and served until 2002.
+He was one of the initiating MPs of the 2000 Constitutional Amendment.
+He also initiated the Law on Parliament, the Law on the Legal Status of Parliament Members, and the Law on Parliamentary Procedures, which became the basis of the contemporary core legal and regulatory system.